 - Remove it if searches, new tabs, or the homepage started opening Nextgeeker.com without a clear opt-in.

-- Check extensions if the browser says the search engine is controlled by an extension or keeps switching back.
+- Check extensions if the browser says the search engine is controlled by an extension, an extension icon appeared near the address bar, or the setting keeps switching back.

 - Compare exact redirect names if the search page changes between Nextgeeker.com, Search1.me, or another fake provider; the Search1.me redirect guide covers the same extension, policy, and reset order for that domain.